bettdouglas/community-watch-site/community-watch-website/docs/01-intro.md

 # Who are we

 It's a digital infrastructure for reporting issues we're going through as a community.
 We're building the biggest database of issues anywhere around the world with a focus on third-world countries.
 We all have many needs that the government or we as a society can come together and solve.
-CommunityWatch aims to provide a platform where we can report these issues, find the issues & act in whatever way we can to foster positive change.
+CommunityWatch aims to provide a platform where anyone can report these issues, find the issues & act in whatever way we can to foster positive change.

 ## Why did we build CommunityWatch

 The government cannot have its eyes everywhere.
-We, the people need to come together and aid the government and NGOs in discovering what issues we have in our communities.
+We, the people need to come together and aid the government and NGOs in discovering what issues we go through in our communities.
 The government cannot spend it's time solving a non-existent issue or an issue which it's not aware of.
 The same way you need to identify a problem in order to come up with a fix for it.

 Governments need to take advantage of technology to come up with creative ways of solving problems.
 For this, we need to first have a database of issues.
 The government can now take advantage of techniques like data mining, machine learning, geolocation and many more to prioritize which issues need fixing.